 RSVPing right from an email

-Every event invitation email has three buttons — Yes, Maybe, No — so you can answer without signing in.
+Every invitation email has three buttons — Yes, Maybe, No — so you can answer without signing in.

 How it works

 Each button carries a one-time link tied to your email address.
-Clicking takes you to a confirmation page that says 'You're saying "Yes, I'll be there"' (or "Maybe" / "Can't attend"), with a confirm step that records your RSVP.
+Clicking takes you to a confirmation page that says 'You're saying "Yes, I'll be there"' (or "Maybe" / "Can't attend"), with a confirm step that records your answer.

 Where to find the buttons

-The buttons appear in the body of any event invitation email you receive.
+The buttons appear in the body of any invitation email you receive.
 They're easier to tap on a phone than the equivalent on the website.

 After you click